Claudia Uhle

 Claudia Uhle (born 15 March 1976) is a German singer, known for being a member of X-Perience.

 Early life

 Uhle was born in Johannisthal in East Berlin.
 She first learned the flute and the piano before practicing singing.
 She attended the Georg-Friedrich-Händel-Oberschule in Berlin, a special music school.
 During school she sang in various choirs, as a teenager she sang at the Berlin State Opera.

 Career

-In 1995, Uhle joined the pop-style group X-Perience, in which her brother Matthias was already evolving.
-The band found success in 1996 with the song A Neverending Dream.
+In 1995, Uhle joined the pop group X-Perience, in which her brother Matthias was already playing.
+The band found success in 1996 with the song "A Neverending Dream".

-In 2007, Claudia left the band to better focus on her solo project, Angelzoom.
-In 2020, Uhle got back together with X-Perience.
+In 2007, Uhle left the band to focus on her solo project, Angelzoom.
+In 2020, she rejoined X-Perience.